ekedonald/Shell-Scripting/README.md

 ```bash
 vi function.sh
 ```
-* Copy and paste the code below into the file.
+* Copy and paste the code below into the file:

 ```bash
 #!/bin/bash